go-humble/humble/test/server/README.md

 #### GET /todos

-List all existing todos, ordered by time of creation.
+List all existing todos.
+Since this server is idempotent, the response is always exactly the same.

 **Parameters**: none